The video above shows how to make tea using a gaiwan.

 This Fine Tea Preparation Guide is intended to be an instruction for brewing high-end tea leaves to their full potential.
 Beginners can follow it step by step, while more experienced drinkers can treat it as a series of tips.

-Using a gaiwan to make tea is one the most pleasant and rewarding way to enjoy our favourite fresh leaves.
+Using a gaiwan to make tea is one of the most pleasant and rewarding way to enjoy our favourite leaves.
 There is, however, a little learning curve, before you completely master it.
 In this post, we will show you some easy rules to correctly handle this three-parted brewing vessel.
 In the second part, we will explain its symbolic meaning.
+Finally, a short video made by us, demonstrating how to use it.

 I took the picture, illustrating this post, of the tea gallery at Laojundong Temple in Chongqing years ago.
 Even if it is a little bit blurry, I like it because it remembers me of a rainy tea session on a cloudy summer afternoon.